Lebski/Claude-Code-Controller/README.md

 - Thanks to the Swift and GameController framework communities

 ## 🐛 Troubleshooting

+### Installation Issues

+**"App is damaged and can't be opened"**
+- This happens because the app isn't signed with Apple's certificate
+- Solution: Right-click → Open (don't double-click)
+- Alternative: Run in Terminal: `xattr -cr /Applications/ClaudeCodev2.app`

+**"Claude Code Controller can't be opened because Apple cannot check it for malicious software"**
+- This is expected for free, unsigned software
+- Solution: Right-click the app → Select "Open" → Click "Open" in the dialog

 ### Controller Not Connecting
 1. Ensure Bluetooth is enabled